idealo/imagededup/README.md

 Detailed documentation for the package can be found at: [https://idealo.github.io/imagededup/](https://idealo.github.io/imagededup/)

-imagededup is compatible with Python 3.6+ and is distributed under the Apache 2.0 license.
+imagededup is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
+It is distributed under the Apache 2.0 license.

 ## 📖 Contents
 - [Installation](#%EF%B8%8F-installation)